[Editor's note: This story was updated at 11 a.m.]

 "I'm for redevelopment but I'm not for taking on most of the risk of the project," Krakoviak shot back.

-The approved bond ordinance authorizes the township to issue $6.3 million in general obligation bonds to the developer to pay for infrastructure costs and places a special assessment on the property.
+The a to the developer to pay for infrastructure costs and places a special assessment on the property.
 The second approved ordinance outlines the financial agreement between the township and Prism.
 Under the agreement, the developer agrees to repay 50 percent of the issued bonds to the township, with interest.

 Council president Patricia Spango acknowledged the tension in the room, "The town is obviously divided on this issue."
 She added, "Without risk, we wouldn't have development.
 Success to me involves risk."

 Though no one disagreed the area needed a major revitalization, many residents staunchly opposed the project and urged the council to reconsider.

 Resident Rosary Morelli said she and others were ready to "hit the streets" with petitions if the project gained full approval.
 "We will get this on the ballot, we have to take this into our own hands."

 Before construction can begin on Phase I of the $250 million project, the council must still vote on two resolutions approving a modification agreement and an infrastructure construction agreement.
 Both items were originally slated for a vote Tuesday but were pushed back to the April 3 meeting.

 If approved, the project also has to garner approval from the planning board.